andreaDiClaudio/The_Football_Game/README.md

 # The Football Game
-The Football Game is a small game developed with Unity.
+The Football Game is my first small game developed with Unity.
 The game is the solution to Mandatory II assignment for C# elective.

 ### Goal